Fire at Sea

-Fire at Sea (Fuocoammare) is a 2016 Italian documentary film directed by Gianfranco Rosi.
-It won the Golden Bear at the 66th Berlin International Film Festival.
-The film was nominated for the Academy Award for Best Documentary Feature at the 89th Academy Awards.
-It was also selected as the Italian entry for the Best Foreign Language Film at the awards but it was not nominated in that category.
+Fire at Sea (Fuocoammare) is a 2016 Italian documentary film written and directed by Gianfranco Rosi.
+Filmed for almost a year in the Italian island of Lampedusa, it follows the 2015 European migrant crisis through the eyes of the people of the island.

+The film had its world premiere in the main competition of the 66th Berlin International Film Festival on 13 February 2016, where it won the Golden Bear.
+It was selected as the Italian entry for the Best Foreign Language Film at the 89th Academy Awards, but it was not nominated in that category, it was instead nominated for Best Documentary Feature.

 Overview

 The film was shot on the Sicilian island of Lampedusa during the European migrant crisis, and sets the migrants' dangerous Mediterranean crossing against a background of the ordinary life of the islanders.
 The main characters are a twelve-year-old boy from a local fishing family and a doctor who treats the migrants on their arrival.
 In his acceptance speech for the Golden Bear award, Rosi stated that his intention was to heighten awareness of the migrant situation, saying, "It's not acceptable that people die crossing the sea to escape from tragedies."